 The beach resort of Tazacorte and the marina are approximately 500m from each other with a broad and flat esplanade linking the two which makes it perfect for a daytime or evening stroll.

-Close by you will also find a small selection of shops which include a mini-market, chemist, beachwear shop, paper/sweet shop with internet, gift shop, ice-cream shop and a couple of café/bars.
+Close by you will also find a small selection of shops which include a mini-market, chemist, beachwear shop, gift shop, ice-cream shop and a couple of café/bars.
 Although not a large resort by any means, it is possible to arrive at the beach resort and never leave for the entire week of your holiday!
 Check out the Tazacorte apartments here.

 The Puerto de Tazacorte - marina